MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Disable-CsAdDomain.md

 ```

 ### -GlobalSettingsDomainController
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

-FQDN of a domain controller where global settings are stored.
-If global settings are stored in the System container in Active Directory Domain Services (AD DS) this parameter must point to the root domain controller.
-If global settings are stored in the Configuration container, then any domain controller can be used and this parameter can be omitted.

-**Below Content Applies To:** Skype for Business Server 2015

 FQDN of a domain controller where global settings are stored.
 If global settings are stored in the System container in Active Directory Domain Services this parameter must point to the root domain controller.
 If global settings are stored in the Configuration container, then any domain controller can be used and this parameter can be omitted.

 ```yaml
 Type: Fqdn